 - a) Day care centers licensed for more than 50 children shall employ a full-time child care director to be on site in a non-teaching capacity.
-The director may be on site in a teaching capacity at the following times: - 1) During the first hour and last hour of a program that operates 10 or more hours per day; or

-- 2) When attendance falls below 50 children. - b) Day care centers licensed for 50 or fewer children, or half-day programs with children attending no more than 3 consecutive hours per day regardless of capacity, may employ a child care director who also serves in a teaching capacity. - 1) When the director serves in both capacities, they must meet the qualifications of both the director position and the teaching position. - 2) When the director attends to non-teaching responsibilities, their group must be supervised by a person qualified to be responsible for the group. - c) The child care director shall be at least 21 years of age. - d) The child care director shall have a high school diploma or equivalency certificate (GED). - e) Directors hired on or after July 1, 2017, shall meet the following educational requirements: - 1) A minimum of an associate degree from an accredited college or university in child development or early childhood education; or - The equivalent (defined as 64 semester hours or 96 quarter hours in any discipline, with a minimum of 21 semester hours or 31.5 quarter hours from an accredited college or university in courses related to child development, early childhood education or early childhood special education) and one of the following: - A) Gateways to Opportunity Level I Illinois Director Credential; or - B) 3 semester hours or 4.5 quarter hours of college credit in child care administration, leadership, or management; or - C) 3 points of credential-approved training in child care administration, leadership, or management. - f) The child care director of a facility serving more groups of school-age children than groups of pre-school children shall have achieved: - 1) A minimum of an associate degree from an accredited college or university in child development, early childhood education or elementary education; or - 2) The equivalent (defined as 64 semester hours or 96 quarter hours in any discipline, with a minimum of 21 semester hours or 31.5 quarter hours from an accredited college or university in child development, early childhood education or early childhood special education, elementary education) and one of the following:
+The director may be on site in a teaching capacity at the following times: - 1) During the first hour and last hour of a program that operates 10 or more hours per day; or - 2) When attendance falls below 50 children. - b) Day care centers licensed for 50 or fewer children, or half-day programs with children attending no more than 3 consecutive hours per day regardless of capacity, may employ a child care director who also serves as a member of the child care staff. - 1) When the director serves in both capacities, he or she must meet the qualifications of both the director position and the teaching position. - 2) When the director attends to non-teaching responsibilities, his or her group must be supervised by a person qualified to be in charge of the group. - c) The child care director shall be at least 21 years of age. - d) The child care director shall have a high school diploma or equivalency certificate (GED).